japj/japj.github.io/docs/introduction.md

 You can find a sneak peek at my current workflow at [my blogpost about my step for creating learning tracks](../2025/02/23/my-steps-for-creating-choir-learning-tracks/)

 By creating vocal learning tracks I combine two of my passions: computers and music.

+## How to contact me

+Feel free to reach out to me at jeroen.janssen@gmail.com or [@japj.bsky.social](https://bsky.app/profile/japj.bsky.social) if you have any questions or topics that you find interesting related to creating vocal learning tracks.